theboyWhoCriedWoolf/async-bundle/README.md

 // Initialise your Bundle
 const Bundle = AsyncBundle();
-// Initialise your Bundle using AsyncRoute, a HOC for AsyncBundle const RouteBundle = AsyncRoute();
+// Initialise your Bundle using AsyncRoute, a higher order component for AsyncBundle const RouteBundle = AsyncRoute();

 class App extends React.Component {